OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/overview.md

 ### General - Logging and Messaging ###

+These commands handle run-time configuration of logging and sending messages.

 * [`Message`](Message/Message) - output a message to the log file
 * [`SetDebugLevel`](SetDebugLevel/SetDebugLevel) - set the debug level for logging
 * [`SetWarningLevel`](SetWarningLevel/SetWarningLevel) - set the warning level for logging